mehran-mesbahi/mehran-mesbahi.github.io/_pages/moreAbout.md

 * IEEE Fellow
 * AIAA Fellow
 * Member of the Washington State Academy of Sciences
+* Advisory Board Member, AIAA Journal of Guidance, Control, and Dynamics
 * Member, Board of Governors of the IEEE Control Systems Society

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->